 As the installation commander, Colonel Laidlaw supports the 23,000 Airmen, civilians, contractors, and families who call Tyndall AFB home.
 The 325th Fighter Wing hosts 19 tenant units from multiple Major Commands and across several military mission sets.
 These supported mission partners include First Air Force (Air Forces Northern), the 601st Air Operations Center, the 53rd Weapons Evaluation Group, the Air Force Civil Engineer Center, the 337th Air Control Squadron, and Silver Flag.

 Colonel Laidlaw was a Distinguished Graduate of the U.S. Air Force Academy in 1997.
 Upon completion of Euro-NATO Joint Jet Pilot Training at Sheppard Air Force Base, Texas, he served in multiple fighter assignments flying both the F-15 Eagle and the F-22.
 In addition to his flying assignments, Colonel Laidlaw was a Legislative Fellow in the U.S. Senate, attended the National War College, and spent two years on the Office of the Secretary of Defense staff as a fighter program analyst.
 Operationally, he has deployed multiple times to the Middle East.
-He is a command pilot with just under 2,000 hours in the F-15 and F-22.
+He is a command pilot with more than 2,200 hours.

 1997 Bachelors of Science in English, U.S. Air Force Academy, Colo.